matttparker/linkedin_map_header/README.md

 If you end up using this, I'd be thrilled if you sent me a message for to check out your handiwork!

-And if you want to see the final project where this didn't make the cut, a study of growing traffic in Tennessee, visit the link below!
+And if you want to see the final project on Traffic Growth in Tennessee, where this didn't make the cut, visit the link below!

 https://matttparker.shinyapps.io/TnTraffic/